-Really, unless you are a perfectionist that can’t stand to leave a little dead wood here and there on tall plants and vines, you won’t be using these very often at all, and may not need to buy one.
+Unless you are a perfectionist that can’t stand to leave a little dead wood here and there on tall plants and vines, you won’t be using these very often at all and may not need to buy one.
 However, if you do decide you need to make small cuts high overhead, owning pole pruners can save you uncomfortable work from a ladder.

-Here we’ll talk about some examples of times you might use pole pruners, and a few tips on how to use them safely and without tiring your hands more than you need to.
+Here you'll learn about some examples of times you might use pole pruners and a few tips on how to use them safely and without tiring your hands more than you need to.

 Cautions About Pole Pruner Use

 Though easier and safer to use than its cousin the pole saw (since pruners can only cut much smaller wood), pole pruners must still be used cautiously.
 You are cutting smaller wood, but the wood bounces or sails around and falls less vertically than heavy wood.
 And you are looking up.
 No twig is so small that it can’t poke your eye.

 Note: Never, ever, ever work near power lines or on branches with any part above a power line.

 Robert Kourik offers the following advice on pole pruners in his handbook, "Pruning":

 - Make sure the head is drop-cast or die-forged metal, not the weaker steel.